Pianist Alexandre Moutouzkine – modernist Cuban idiom and Russian virtuosity in New York

 Perhaps this example best illustrates that while self-proclaimed talent on facebook may not count as press or facilitate artists’ recognition, participation in audience-friendly artistic projects may definitely contribute to an artist’s career advancement – if, as Moutouzkine says, “there is substance to build on.”

-Moutouzkine’s greatness lies in the elusive product of personality, technical knowhow, and the artistic transparency of his expressivity – and this quality isn’t something you can necessarily achieve through practice.
+Moutouzkine’s greatness lies in the elusive product of personality, technical know-how, and the artistic transparency of his expressiveness – and this quality isn’t something you can necessarily achieve through practice.
 “It is that level of greatness that is intoxicating, connecting with great art and with the meaning behind it all…rarely achieved, but always strived for.
 It is that energy, which comes from the music itself, these sounds that embody a message…as a performer you are in the ocean, with the movement of the music, and when the wave rises – and you catch it – it raises you – and your audience.
 It’s magic, and all about that energy that is in the sound, just like ultrasound has the power to heal; music can change everything on a molecular level.
-But on stage you are in the moment, you can never play the same exact way again, but you have that energy and what you do with it – like in real life – is up to you in that instant.”
+But on stage you are in the moment, you can never play the same exact way again, but you have that energy and what you do with it - like in real life – is up to you in that instant.”

 In the spirit of shared passion for bringing classical music to alternative venues and in his support of GetClassical's efforts to reach new audiences, Moutouzkine will perform at GetClassical's new series at Zinc Bar on January 15th, 2015.

 More info on that to come on http://getclassical.org